chrisjbreisch/Trs80.Level1Basic/README.md

 # TL;DR
-If you don't want to read the book, and just want to play, I'm mimicking the final pages of the book here, which should be just enough to get you started
+If you don't want to read the book, and just want to play, I'm mimicking the final pages of the book here, which should be just enough to get you started.

 ## Summary of LEVEL 1 BASIC